frameworklabs/SynchrosphereDemo/README.md

 }
 ```

-This brings us to this component view for the demo (whith square brackets indicating the Actuator Sub-Component):
+This brings us to this component view for the demo (with square brackets indicating the Actuator Sub-Component):

 ```
 ManuallController > ---- > [ SpeedAndHeaddingConverter > ---- > RollController ]